 This bill, as amended, prohibits any public school, excluding charter schools, participating in a federally funded or assisted meal program from serving or allowing a third party to sell ultraprocessed food to students on school premises during the regular instructional day beginning July 1, 2027.
 The bill requires each public school to annually submit a standardized certification form to SCDE's Office of School Nutrition attesting its compliance with the provisions of the bill.
 If a prohibited additive is found, the school and supplier will receive a warning from SCDE and will have sixty calendar days to correct the violation.
 The school or district personnel responsible for procuring food served to students for school breakfast and lunch during the instructional day must undergo training from SCDE regarding the purchase and procurement of food allowed under the provisions of the bill.
 A second violation incurs a fine of up to \$5,000 per supplier.
 The fine must be paid to the school and used for the purpose of improving or establishing a vegetable garden on school grounds.
 A third violation may disqualify the supplier from providing school meals for one fiscal year.
-Each violation.
+Each violation must be reported by the school to its respective school district immediately upon notice of a violation.

-SCDE surveyed the seventy-two regular school districts and three charter school districts on the introduced version of the bill and received responses from thirty-four districts.
-Nine of the responding districts indicated that the bill would have no expenditure impact.
-Nine districts indicated that the bill would increase expenses by an amount ranging from \$6,000 to \$10,080,000, while another ten districts anticipated that implementing the provisions of the bill would impact the district's food service budget by an amount ranging from 25 percent to 50 percent.
-Six districts indicated that the bill would increase expenses by an undetermined amount.
-Of the twenty-five districts that anticipated an expenditure impact, most expected expenses to increase due to food, labor, menu revision, training, and equipment costs.
-Several districts also noted concerns regarding the timing of the implementation of the bill, as they would need to renegotiate contracts and potentially find new food vendors.
-Please note that these responses are for the introduced version of the bill.
-The expenditure impact of the amended bill on the local school districts is pending, contingent upon responses.
+SCDE surveyed the seventy-two regular school districts and three charter school districts and received responses from twenty-six districts.
+One of the responding districts indicates that the bill will increase expenses by an undetermined amount.
+Seventeen districts indicate that the bill will increase expenses by an amount ranging from \$5,000 to \$8,500,000, while another four districts anticipate that implementing the provisions of the bill will impact the district's food service budget by an amount ranging from 25 percent to 50 percent.
+Of the twenty-five districts that anticipate an expenditure impact, most expect expenses to increase due to food, labor, training, and equipment costs.
+Ten districts also report that they may have difficulty finding food vendors that are willing to reformulate their food and beverage products in order to satisfy the requirements of the bill.

+Additionally, several districts note concerns regarding the timing of the implementation of the bill, as they will need to renegotiate contracts and potentially find new food vendors.

+This section of the impact statement has been updated to include responses from the local school districts.